matplotlib/CZI_2020-07_mpl/CZI.md

 A candidate of similar scope is adding a color-blind simulation filter to the UI to facilitate accessible visualization.
 Funding would allow us to tackle about 5 such medium-sized, self-contained projects with about a quarter of an FTE.
-Without funding this sort of project can drag out for months or stall altogether.
-We will work with downstream bio-projects to identify what will have the greatest impact.
+Without funding, this type of project can drag out for months or stall altogether.
+We will identify high-impact improvements in collaboration with down-stream bio-libraries.

-The core strength of Matplotlib is our community.
-We propose a quarter developer effort to community management, including governance, outreach, communications, and moderation.
+We propose dedicating a quarter of FTE (distributed across funded personnel) to community maintenance, including governance, outreach, communications, and moderation.
 They will also facilitate discussions around proposed enhancements, features, and API changes.
 The requested support is intended to complement, not replace, crucial volunteer work.

-Matplotlib needs to support use cases for the vast range of science domains and enable novel complex visualizations [1].
-At the same time the most common visualizations in a domain need to be fluid for the end-practitioners, with the most commonly used and expected customization options exposed.
+Matplotlib needs to support use cases across a vast range of science domains, enabling complex visualizations [1].
+At the same time, common visualizations in a domain need to be fluid for the end-practitioners, tuned to the domain's standard data structures, and with domain-specific customization options exposed.
 To achieve both of these goals, we need to continue to foster a two-layer ecosystem with a shared core (Matplotlib) and many domain-specific libraries (seaborn, nipy, ...).

-In the
-current grant cycle we have been developing a new architecture that is heavily invested in cleanly separating the three steps in a visualization pipeline: data representation, the encoding the data as visual elements, and the rendering of those elements to screen.
-We believe that a better delineation of these steps will more easily allow domain practitioners to extend our functionality.
+In the current grant cycle we have been developing a new architecture that is heavily invested in cleanly separating the three steps in a visualization pipeline: data representation, encoding the data as visual elements, and rendering those elements to screen.
+We believe that a better delineation of these steps will allow domain practitioners to more easily implement extensions.
-Building on the work
+Following on the work
-done this year to design consistent data and artist abstractions, we will begin to develop simpler and more expressive user-level APIs in collaboration with domain specific libraries and in core Matplotlib.
+done this year to design consistent data and artist abstractions, we will develop simpler and more expressive user-level APIs in core Matplotlib and in collaboration with domain-specific libraries.
 This effort is led by the graduate student as part of her thesis work.

 [1] https://rgutzen.github.io/2020-06-25-visualizing_waves/